Georges987/2024_new/README.md

-# Happy new to everyone.
+# Happy new year to everyone.

 Wish you all the success you need in your life.